Kong/docs.konghq.com/app/_includes/md/k8s/ingress-setup.md

 {% endunless %}

 {% unless include.skip_dns %}
 1. Fetch the `Ingress` IP address and update your DNS records to point at the Ingress address.
-You can configure DNS manually, or use a tool such as [external-dns](https://github.com/kubernetes-sigs/external-dns) to automate DNS configuration.
+You can configure DNS manually, or use a tool like [external-dns](https://github.com/kubernetes-sigs/external-dns) to automate DNS configuration.

     ```bash
     kubectl get ingress -n kong kong-{{ include.release }}-kong-{{ include.service }} -o jsonpath='{.spec.rules[0].host}{": "}{range .status.loadBalancer.ingress[0]}{@.ip}{@.hostname}{end}'